Binder

 # Print the temporal coverage information

-print('Temporal Coverage')
+print('Temporal Coverage:')

 print(agg.metadata.period_coverage)